Elico-Corp/odoo-addons/project_task_type/README.rst

 Project Task Type
 =================

-This module extends the functionality of Project and allow you to add a project columns to task and make project required in task and issue,and move the priority from page to form.
+This module extends the functionality of Project and adds the concept of task type in views and reports.

 Installation
 ============